 Using Trending Lawyer Hashtags

 To maximize your social media marketing efforts, use popular hashtags related to law.
 These legal hashtags are popular because they are highly searched for by the public, which increases the number of people who may see your posts.
 However, keep in mind that popular hashtags can also be competitive, so you may want to mix it up and use other popular hashtags when your posts do not have as many followers.

 Besides using popular legal hashtags to attract potential clients, use specific hashtags related to your practice area.
 These are more specific and easier to reach than general hashtags, such as #businesslaw.
 If you are unsure of what to use, visit the profiles of law firms in similar fields and find content using those hashtags.
 Also, use the search bar to search for content with certain keywords, authors, or industries.

 Going Live on TikTok to Answer Questions

 If you’re considering using video to promote your law firm, you might be wondering how to go about it.
-Video is one of the most popular video sharing platforms.
+Video is one of the most popular video-sharing platforms.
 If you have the budget to invest in video marketing, you can even try going Live on TikTok to answer questions.
 This is an excellent way to generate new business and connect with the community.
-Just be sure to be consistent, as you can’t risk looking unprofessional or a business opportunity.
+Just be sure to be consistent, as you can’t risk looking unprofessional or at a business opportunity.

-First, you’ll want to know when the bulk of your followers are online.
+First, you’ll want to know when the bulk of your followers is online.
 If you can schedule your stream for the time when most people are online, you’ll be more likely to get a lot of engagement.
 Look at your TikTok analytics to see when your followers are online.
 Make sure you have a clear call to action, such as a sale or request to follow you.

 Law Firm Social Media Marketing Summary